transcrobes/transcrobes/DEVELOPMENT.md

 Modify or add SQLAlchemy models in `./backend/app/app/models/`, Pydantic schemas in `./backend/app/app/schemas/`, API endpoints in `./backend/app/app/api/`, CRUD (Create, Read, Update, Delete) utils in `./backend/app/app/crud/`.

-Add and modify tasks for the Faust worker in `./backend/app/app/fworker.py`, and for the stats worker in `./backend/app/app/fworker.py`.
+Add and modify tasks for the Faust worker in `./backend/app/app/fworker.py`, and for the stats worker in `./backend/app/app/sworker.py`.

-If you need to install any additional package to the either of the workers, add it to the relevant `dockerfile` (at the project root, see `Dockerfile.*`).
+If you need to install any additional system package to the either of the workers, add it to the relevant `dockerfile` (at the project root, see `Dockerfile.*`).

 ### Docker Compose and overrides

-During development, you can change Docker Compose settings outside `git` that only affect the local development environment, in the file `docker-compose.override.yml`.
+During development, you can change Docker Compose settings outside `git` that only affect the local development environment in `docker-compose.override.yml`.
 There is a default example with `docker-compose.override.yml.example` which you can copy that exposes the ports of most services, including `nginx` on port 80.
 Your `docker` will obviously require the permissions to do that.
-The ports are not exposed by default to reduce the likelihood of conflicting with an existing open port.
+The ports are not exposed by default to reduce the likelihood of conflicting with an existing open port on your workstation.
 While it should work fine if you expose on another port, only port `80` has been thoroughly tested.

 The directory with the backend code is mounted as a Docker "host volume", mapping the code you change live to the directory inside the container.
 That allows you to test your changes right away, without having to build the Docker image again.